Grand Cayman: 2015, July 11th to 18th

 They have been called; “The Perfect Dream”, “All the Colors of Blue”, “The Ultimate Dive Destination”, “The Divers Endless Summer,” The list can go on and on.
 I simply refer to the Cayman Islands as my home away from home.

-The staff is warm and charming, whether you’re a resident or guest; you are met with welcoming smiles and familiar hugs.
-Grand Cayman is filled with the sweet sounds of music playing at various places all over.
+The staff is professional and very accommodating, whether you’re a resident or guest; you are met with welcoming smiles and familiar hugs.
 The island is famous for the steel drums, which will greet you upon arrival at Cobalt Coast Resort.
-And pirates will clash the steel of their swords with the kids on the beach and expect their goblets to remain full or Dads will walk the plank.
-Dress up is fun for all and the sounds of giggles and snarls are all the rage.
+On Sunday, pirates will clash the steel of their swords with the kids on the beach and expect their goblets to remain full, or Dads will walk the plank.
+Dress up is fun for everyone and the sounds of giggles and snarls are all the rage.

 The Cayman Islands hosts some of the best dining in the Caribbean.
-At Cobalt Coast, owner, Arie Barendrecht has done a fine job serving up a varied menu, from local cracked conch, jerk chicken, American fare or Indian basics.
+At Cobalt Coast a charming 3 star ocean front resort, owner, Arie Barendrecht has done a fine job serving up a varied menu, from local cracked conch, jerk chicken, American fare or Indian basics.
 Cobalt Coast has it all for food lovers, including rum tasting and rum cakes.

 The environment and the ocean are the mainstay of our week and both are celebrated and respected throughout with great pride and passion.

-Ok, so here is the grand finally, I have saved the best for last.
-With over 4,000 dives under my belt, I’m still in love with diving in Grand Cayman!
+I have saved the best for last.
+With over 5,000 dives under my belt, I’m still in love with diving in Grand Cayman!

 The Cayman Islands is known for it’s majesty coastline which differs from ragged iron shores to mangroves and sea grass beds to its most famous bluffs and stretches of snow white sand beaches lapped by crystal clear, calm turquoise waters.
 It is here that I found the secret, the magical world below that calls me back time and time again.